joshkimmel16/scalable-clustering/README.md

 * Install Docker on the machine building the container (see https://docs.docker.com/v17.09/engine/installation/).
 * Browse to the root directory of the application.
 * Build the base container.
-This container is used solely to execute the necessary npm build commands.
+This container is used solely to install dependencies.
 ```
 docker build -t scalable-clustering:base -f docker/dockerfile_build .
 ```